kevinuhrmacher/wedding-website/hotel.md

 &nbsp;

-<iframe src="https://www.google.com/maps/d/u/0/embed?mid=16dVJCFVTjAuBB9VuNTo0ey6SqtQ5lQcI" width="640" height="480"></iframe>
+<iframe class="no-mobile" src="https://www.google.com/maps/d/u/0/embed?mid=16dVJCFVTjAuBB9VuNTo0ey6SqtQ5lQcI" width="640" height="480"></iframe>

 #### Flying to D.C.
-We suggest arriving at Reagan National Airport (DCA), which is a 5-10 minute drive.
+We suggest arriving at Reagan National Airport (DCA).
 Both hotels have shuttles from there.
 Other airports — Dulles (IAD) and Baltimore (BWI) — will require considerably more travel to get to Old Town.

 #### Rental car
 If you’re renting a car for your visit, we recommend taking the shuttle from DCA (Reagan National Airport) to the Sheraton and renting the car at the Enterprise location on-site.
 This will be less expensive than doing it at the airport.

 #### A note on the Metro

 Unfortunately, the Metro [will not be operating quite as we’d hoped](https://www.washingtonpost.com/local/trafficandcommuting/metro-wants-to-rebuild-20-station-platforms-in-three-years-creating-safetrack-like-disruptions/2018/05/07/f7c19dcc-5164-11e8-abd8-265bd07a9859_story.html) during the wedding weekend.
-Your best bet to get to D.C. is probably to take the hotel shuttle to Reagan National Airport and get on the Yellow or Blue Line there.
+Stations south of the airport will be closed.
+Your best bet to get into Washington, D.C., is probably to take the hotel shuttle to Reagan National Airport and get on the Yellow or Blue Line there.
+Uber and Lyft are also good options.